Holistic Weight Loss: A Gentle Mind-Body Approach

 Chronic stress is one of the most significant and overlooked contributors to weight gain.

-When stress is ongoing, the nervous system remains in a heightened state of alert.
+When stress becomes constant, the nervous system remains in a heightened state of alert.
 Cortisol stays elevated.
 Blood sugar regulation becomes unstable.
 Digestion weakens.
-Sleep quality declines.
-Fat storage often increases, particularly around the abdomen, because the body believes it must prepare for harder times.
+Sleep becomes lighter and less restorative.
+Fat storage often increases, particularly around the abdomen, because the body believes it must prepare for uncertainty.

 In this state, the body is not resistant to weight loss.